-Right now, you star employees are being relentlessly recruited by the competition with offers of healthy salaries, new challenges, enticing perks and the work-life balance that so many professionals prioritize these days.
+Right now, your competitors are relentlessly recruiting your star employees; offering healthy salaries, new challenges, enticing perks and the work-life balance that so many professionals prioritize these days.
 As much as you try to keep up with rising competitive salaries and evolving employee demands, you’re likely losing many of your best employees every year.
-If you’re at a loss as to how to stop it, here are a few tips for hiring and retaining your top accounting and finance talent.
+If you’re at a loss as to how to stop this turnover, here are a few tips for hiring and retaining your top accounting and finance talent.

 The right people in the right roles